ssvassiliev/Summer_School_General/_episodes/08-profiling.md

 Programmers often tend to over-think design and might spend a lot of their time optimizing parts of the code that only contributes a small amount to the total runtime.
-It is easy to misjudge the runtime behavior of a program.
+It is easy to misjudge the runtime behaviour of a program.

-> In order to make an informed decision what parts of the code to optimize,
+> ## What parts of the code to optimize?
-> one can use a performance analysis tool, or short "*profiler*", to analyze
-> the runtime behavior of a program and measure how much CPU-time is used
-> by each function.
+> To make an informed decision what parts of the code to optimize, one can use a performance analysis tool, or short "*profiler*", to analyze the runtime behaviour of a program and measure how much CPU-time is used by each function.
 {: .callout}

 We will analyze an example program, for simple Molecular Dynamics (MD)